Use work breakdown structure as the project's backbone

 Benefits

-- Create work breakdown structures from best-practice project templates
+- Create WBS from best-practice project templates

 - Link project and product structure logically